TEAM ROSTER (Minimum 5 members per game)

 Team rosters consist of 5 to 15 players, 10 players are recommended.

-5 players will be on the field at all times, a minimum of 2 per gender is required.
+5 players will be on the field at all times, a minimum of 2 of opposite gender is required.
 Teams cannot play more than the maximum number of players allowed (15 players).

 NO ID - NO PLAY - NO EXCEPTIONS!!